thycotic/ss-docs/discovery/how-discovery-works/index.md

 > **Note:** Even though automatic discoveries run on a set interval, you cannot schedule when those occur.
 The interval is from whenever the discovery last ran.

 1. Discovery matching runs.
 The discovery matcher creates a link between existing active secrets and any existing secrets in SS based on their machine names, accounts and dependencies.
 The matcher is automatic.
-When matches are found, the corresponding existing discovery results appear as "managed" in the discovery network view with a link to the existing secret or dependency.
+When matches are found, the corresponding existing discovery results appear as “managed” in the discovery network view with a link to the existing secret or dependency.

-1. Discovery rules run and attempt to match any unmanaged discovery results to the rule's parameters.
+1. Discovery rules run and attempt to match any unmanaged discovery results to the rule’s parameters.
 If a rule matches the results, discovery automatically imports the results using the settings in the discovery rule.
 Once finished, discovery begins.

 1. The Find Host Ranges scanner (using the Windows Discovery base scanner) runs with an Active Directory Domain input template.
 The scanner determines which OUs are to be scanned and populates its Organizational Unit output template with a list of those OUs.
 The output template will be used by the following Find Machine scanner and also by the Find Local Accounts scanner, which does not require machine information.